-- Keep a clean, dry dressing on your incision until your doctor says it is okay to leave it exposed. - · Change the dressing if it becomes wet or dirty. - Check with your doctor about showering.
+- Keep a clean, dry dressing on your incision until your doctor says it is okay to leave it exposed. - Change the dressing if it becomes wet or dirty. - Check with your doctor about bathing or showering.
+It is usually okay in 5 -10 days.